openebs/openebs/contribute/design/1.x/csi/20190805-csi-zfspv-volume-provisioning.md

 ## Summary

-This proposal describs how a ZFS dataset will be represented/managed by a kubernetes resource, how OpenEBS can support dynamic provisioning of volumes on ZPOOL via **CSI**.
+This proposal describes how a ZFS dataset will be represented/managed by a kubernetes resource, how OpenEBS can support dynamic provisioning of volumes on ZPOOL via **CSI**.
 We should be able to create and delete a volume in a kubernetes cluster using CSI where the volume has to be